DarkBrain-LP/api-library/readme.md

 Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)

-#### Virtual Enviornment
+#### Environment variable file

-You must install the dotenv package with the pip install python-dotenv command
+You must install the dotenv package with the command: pip install python-dotenv

+- Create your own .env file
+- In the .env file, create the variable :
+    . db_password that is your database password
+    . hostname that is the host of your api

 #### PIP Dependencies

-Once you have your virtual environment setup and running, install dependencies by naviging to the `/plants_api` directory and running:
+Install dependencies by running:

 ```bash
 pip install -r requirements.txt